ZYSF/gen1cpu/README.md

 * [Startup & Reset State](StartupAndResetState.md) documents the startup/reset sequence and what state to expect the core to be in at initialisation.
 * [Addressing Modes](AddressingModes.md) should help to clarify the role of the MMU and the ways in which instructions, memory locations, I/O and control registers are addressed
 * [Design & Planning](DesignAndPlanning.md) should answer questions like "why not just use RISC-V?" and "why does it support 256 registers?"
+* [Differences to ARM & RISC-V](DifferencesToARMAndRISCV.md) should summarise how this fits in with existing ARM & RISC-V infrastructure

 ## Tools